Uniswap price analysis: Is the dip a buying opportunity?

-Uniswap could extend its correction in the short term
+Uniswap could remain range-bound in the near term

-Could buyers step in at lower levels and arrest the decline?
+Could strong demand from whales and sharks limit the pullback?
 Could Uniswap go up?
 Read the UNI price analysis to find out.

 Uniswap price technical analysis: Weekly chart

-If the price breaks below the 20-week EMA, the bears will try to pull the UNI/USD pair to $6.21.
-If the price rebounds off this level, the bulls will again try to push the pair above the overhead resistance at $10.
-If they succeed, the pair could rally to the 50-week simple moving average (SMA), which may again act as a strong hurdle.
+Alternatively, if the price rebounds off the 20-week EMA, the bulls will try to push the UNI/USD pair above the psychological level of $10.
+If they succeed, the pair could start its northward march to the 50-week simple moving average (SMA).

 Uniswap price technical analysis: Daily chart